This guide walks you through the process of configuring a web application form to support validation.

 </html>

-The page contains a simple form with each field in a separate slot of a table.
-The form is geared to post towards /
+The page contains a simple form, with each of its field in a separate cell in a table.
+The form is geared to post to /

 .
 It is marked as being backed up by the personForm

-bean, and you can see them tagged th:field="{name}"
+bean, and you can see that they are tagged with th:field="*{name}"

 .
-Next to each field is a secondary element used to show any validation errors.
+Next to each field is a secondary element that is used to show any validation errors.

-Finally, you have a button to submit.
+Finally, you have a button that submits the form.
 In general, if the user enters a name or age that violates the @Valid

-constraints, it will bounce back to this page with the error message on display.
+constraints, it bounces back to this page with the error message displayed.
 If a valid name and age is entered, the user is routed to the next web page.

 <html>